biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 # Coding Guidelines

-Under development. biocommons.example is target
+## Most Important

+- Work in your own forks.

+- Create issues for proposed changes.
+Discuss major changes there before submitting a PR.

+- Name branches as 123-my-issue-title (use "Create a branch" on issue page)

+- Strive for consistency within and across projects unless you have a very good reason to do otherwise.

+- Limit work just to the topic of a branch, and nothing more.

+- NEVER reformat code in a branch.

+- Use the biocommons package template for new code.
+Existing repos are periodically synchronized with that repo.

+- Don't x.y.z pin dependencies.
+In Python, use `~=x.y`

+- Strive for DRYness (Don't Repeat Yourself)

+- Test your code before committing

+-

 ## Coding

-- All packages use the Apache License, 2.1.
+- All source code is licensed under the Apache License, 2.1.

-- Most packages use the [biocommons.example
+- Packages should use the [biocommons.example
   repo](https://github.com/biocommons/biocommons.example) to get started, for consistency.
-Updates to the example will occasionally be merged into the repos
+Updates to the example will occasionally be merged into the repos.

 - branching main, dev, feature branches, nn-